chrismaltby/gb-studio/buildTools/linux-x64/.vscode/Readme Emulicious debugging.txt

 vscode https://code.visualstudio.com/
 and the Emulicious Debugger extension https://marketplace.visualstudio.com/items?itemName=emulicious.emulicious-debugger

-in VS Code, Configure emulicious debugger's "extension settings" and set the path, eg "C:\Emulicious\"
+in VS Code, Configure emulicious debugger's "extension settings" and set the path, eg "/usr/local/emulicious"

-Set your temporary folder in gbstudio to a convenient location in the prefrences (or here, since you found this file) Rename this folder from vscode to .vscode (you may need to close this file) Open this gbstudio temporary folder in vscode,
+Set your temporary folder in gbstudio to a convenient location in the prefrences (or here, since you found this file) Open this gbstudio temporary folder in vscode,

 Generate a rom via the build or run buttons in gbstudio with "Enable Emulicious C debugging" checked